-Increase youth serving programs and school partnerships by 25% over the next 6 month period to support the development of a Tribal Youth Program at the Trinidad Rancheria.
+Increase local school partnerships by 25% over the next 18 month period to support the Tribal Youth Program referral and services processes.

 TIPS FOR GOAL DEVELOPMENT

 - Look back at your Project Narrative. - Which resources (people, services, partnerships) can support you in addressing the issues? - Keep in mind you may need to add additional goals to your strategic plan (beyond what was initially submitted in your grant).